Novelist David Fulmer said the fiction-writing class he has taught in Decatur for the past four years

 some are still germinating their ideas.

-anything longer than an e-mail and some who've published books," said Fulmer of the eight-week
+longer than an e-mail and some who've published books," said Fulmer of the eight-week evening

-evening seminar he conducts in a back room at Eagle Eye Book Shop in Decatur.
-"They're finding
+seminar he conducts in a back room at Eagle Eye Book Shop in Decatur.
+"They're finding out if it's

 "I think there's a little creativity in all of us, lawyers included," said John F. Sacha, a litigator at